FernleafSystems/Shield-Security-for-WordPress/readme.txt

 * logins with invalid usernames
 * xml-rpc access
 * fake search engine web crawlers
+* invalid user agents
+* excessive website requests and resource abuse
 * and many more signals our security team have identified...

-Early identification and blocking of malicious bots reduces your WordPress site's susceptibility to attack.
+Early identification and blocking of malicious bots reduces your WordPress site's vulnerability to attack.

 #### Key Strategy #2: Hacking Cure